philsturgeon/ee2-widgets/README.md

 			{body}
 			</div>
 		</div>
-	{/exp:area}
+	{/exp:widgets:area}

 That way instances will all be wrapped with different HTML and you could for example remove the instance title from displaying or change class names.

 You can also call up instances on their own:

-	{exp:instance id="5"}
+	{exp:widgets:instance id="5"}

 This is less usable and harder to understand when looking at it, but if you want to re-use a widget you can.